-17. REVENUE
+17. REVENUE, NET

-The Company has three revenue streams: (i) retail, (ii) wholesale and (iii) other.
+The Company has two revenue streams: retail and wholesale.
 The Company's retail revenues are comprised of cannabis sales from its dispensaries.
 The Company's wholesale revenues are comprised of cannabis sales to its wholesale customers for resale through their dispensaries.
-The Company's other operations primarily include the Company's hemp/cannabidiol ("CBD") retail operations which were discontinued in 2022.
 Any intercompany revenue and costs are eliminated to arrive at consolidated totals.